marina601/discover-malta/TESTING.md

 1. As a returning user, I want to be able to login into my account

-    - Once the user is registered and has gone through verification steps, the user may login into their account by pressing on the user icon in the navigation bar.
+    - Once the user is registered and has gone through verification steps, the user may log in to their account by pressing on the user icon in the navigation bar.
-    - A dropdown menu will open and give 2 options to the user, either to login or register.
+    - A dropdown menu will open and give 2 options to the user, either to log in or register.
     - Once the user is logged in, they will be greeted with a friendly message welcoming them to the site, using their name
-    - The user icon will change into default user avator or cutom if selected.
+    - The user icon will change into the default user avatar or custom if selected.

 2. As a returning time user, I want to view my favourites and check their availability

     - A logged-in user may access their favourites by clicking on the heart icon in the navigation bar
     - The icon will display the number of trips the user has in their favourites list
     - A logged-in user may navigate to their profile page and click on the link "View Favourites", to access their favourites page
-    - On this page the user is able to see how many favourites they have in their list, by clicking on the trip imag, name or "More Info" button they will be directed to the *trip details* page.
+    - On this page, the user can see how many favourites they have in their list, by clicking on the trip image, name or "More Info" button they will be directed to the *trip details* page.
-    - They may add a trip to their shopping bag by clicking on "Book Now" button and select the number of tickets and booking date.
+    - They may add a trip to their shopping bag by clicking on the "Book Now" button and selecting the number of tickets and booking date.
     - If the trip does not have enough tickets for the user requirements, the message will display letting the user know how many tickets are left for a specific trip.
-    - If the trip does not have any tickets left, "Book Now" button will display "Sold Out" and the button will be disabled.
+    - If the trip does not have any tickets left, the "Book Now" button will display "Sold Out" and the button will be disabled.

 3. As a returning user, I want to search for a specific trip or filter trips by category.

      - By now the user is familiar with the site and will be able to navigate easily throughout it.
      - Can view the trips by category from the *Home page*, *navigation menu* or *trips.html*
-     - They can sort the trips from the *trips.html* using *Sort By* dropdown menu
+     - They can sort the trips from the *trips.html* using the *Sort By* dropdown menu

 4. As a returning user, I want to learn more about the site.